-This story first appeared in 2016 in South Dakota Review.
+This story originally appeared in South Dakota Review.

 By Chris Evans